isomerpages/imsilver/_stay-healthy-go-digital/learning-journey.md

 _*Limited seats available on a first-come, first-served basis._

-To indicate interest for future sessions at other locations, please fill up the form <a href="www.go.gov.sg/eljinterest" target="_blank">here</a> and the team will be in touch with you when there are upcoming sessions.
+To indicate interest for future sessions at other locations, please fill up the form at www.go.gov.sg/eljinterest and the team will be in touch with you when there are upcoming sessions.

 ![pasa](/images/seniors-go-digital/Learning%20Journey%202.jpg)
 Learn how to use the Scan & Go function in the FairPrice app so that you can skip the queue and make contactless payment!
 Users can simply scan the barcode of the items on-the-go, make payment via the app, and verify the purchases at the kiosk.<br>